The best garden rakes help with all kinds of different outdoor tasks, from levelling out seed beds to sweeping up stray stones and bark chips.

 Sophie Conran Gardener’s Hand Rake

 For flowerbeds, plant pots and other small parts of your garden, a long-handled rake might be too big and unwieldy.
-This hand rake from Sophie Conran is perfect for those more delicate tasks.
+This hand tool from Sophie Conran is one of the best garden rakes for more delicate tasks.
 We love the care and quality that has gone into its design (much as you would expect from a member of the Conran family), from the beech handle to the delicately curved tines.